scnerd/koehn_diaspora/compose/README.md

 # Using Diaspora with docker-compose

-The enclosed `Dockerfile` and `docker-compose.yml` file can be used to run your Diaspora pod in its own containerized environment.
+The enclosed `docker-compose.yml` file can be used to run your Diaspora pod in its own containerized environment.

 # Steps to use this configuration